amiaopensource/ffmpeg-artschool/scripts.md

 Note: when "saving" files, the resulting file will be placed in the same directory as the file you're manipulating, with a helpful filename suffix that should call your attention.
 In the above case, the resulting file would be called `retrodancers_lagfun.mov` and it would live in the same `sample_video_files` directory as the original.

-For consistency and ease-of-use, all of the FFmpeg Art School scripts currently transcode your input file to Prores HQ 422, wrapped in Quicktime (.mov).
+For consistency and ease-of-use, all of the FFmpeg Art School scripts currently transcode  input files to Prores HQ 422, wrapped in Quicktime (.mov).
 But feel free to adapt these to your wants or needs!

-MOST IMPORTANT: the `-p` or `-s` flags are required, so if you run the scripts without them, nothing will happen!
+**MOST IMPORTANT: the `-p` or `-s` flags are required, so if you run the scripts without them, nothing will happen!**

 ## Optional Parameters
 Many—but not all—of the scripts allow for customization through the use of optional parameters (or positional arguments) passed by the user when executing a script.
 In almost all cases, we've written code that either defaults to pre-set options or makes random selections, but these variables can always be adjusted by the user as needed.
 And, most importantly, whether options are available for a script or not, they will be described in depth in the help documentation (run the script with a `-h` flag).